Shoot more, edit less

 Why JPEG-only?

 SOOC is making every choice at the shutter and trusting the camera.
 The JPEG is the photo.
-Jepex works on top: small adjustments (crop, light, color, heal), saved losslessly with EXIF and MakerNote intact.
+Jepex works on top: small adjustments (crop, light, color, heal) at high quality, EXIF and MakerNote intact.

 Will RAW editing be added later?